 Al Navarro is a co-founder of Mint Advertising, an independent advertising agency in New Jersey.
 He also drives a Caterham Superlight R, so don't front.

 A foolish consistency is the hobgoblin of little minds...Emerson said something like that.
 So hopefully, I'm entitled to an inconsistency once in a while.
-A change of … »
+A change… »

 After first showing us the serious problem America has with blind joggers, the ad mavens for the General are now using the ad campaign for the new 2008 Chevy Malibu to show us the proper way to rob a bank.
-Apparently it has something to do with using a late 90's Oldsmobile as your getaway car — and — we're not really … »
+Apparently it has something to do with using a late 90's Oldsmobile as your getaway car — and — we're not… »

 We told you last week about the new Chevy Malibu ad campaign and now we've got the first ad.
 The new commercials for the all-new 2008 Chevrolet Malibu appear to be based on the premise that our nations' joggers seem to be having a problem — they're unable to see cars directly in front of their eyes.
 They're slamming… »